Investing

 NYSE - Listing Requirements

-There are several important differences in how the Nasdaq and NYSE facilitate trading.
+Several crucial differences distinguish how the Nasdaq and NYSE execute trades.

-The fundamental distinction between the Nasdaq and the NYSE is that the Nasdaq is a dealer market, while the NYSE is an auction market.
+The primary distinction lies in their market structures: the Nasdaq operates as a dealer market, while the NYSE functions as an auction market.

 Nasdaq - Dealer Market